Ammonia emissions: an issue for animal health and the environment

 This gas is toxic and dangerous for all organisms.
 Indeed, at low doses, it will act on sensitive and exposed areas, and at higher doses, it can damage more vital organs or affect immunity.
 The following table summarizes the possible damages of ammonia in conventional monogastric livestock.

 In addition, the potential harm to farmers must be highlighted.
-Although they are less discontinuously exposed than the animals, chronic exposure can cause long-term health problems for farmers.
-As a reference, the European Union imposes an Occupational Exposure Limit (OEL) of 20ppm and in France this brought to 10ppm.
+Indeed, chronic exposure can cause long-term health problems for farmers.
+As a reference, the European Union imposes an Occupational Exposure Limit (OEL) of 20ppm and in France, this brought to 10ppm.

 Impact on animals